 Students who have not completed all required courses for graduation may participate in the commencement ceremony provided they have no more than a total of four (4) credits remaining.
 Students must plan to complete their courses by the end of the Fall term of the next academic year.
 Policies regarding residency requirements apply.

 At the close of the Fall and Spring semesters, one week is provided for final examinations.
 Students are required to take examinations at the time indicated for each course by the instructor in the syllabus or through other communication.
 Exceptions necessitated by conflicts with an established work schedule, severe personal hardships, or academic hardship (in the form of having three examinations on one day) must be approved by the faculty member.
 Faculty approval must be obtained at least two weeks prior to the date of the exam in cases where the hardship is known in advance.
 Exams will not be rescheduled merely for the economy and/or convenience of the student.

-Final examinations are usually given in Interim, but no special days are specifically set aside for this purpose.
+Final examinations are usually given as part of the January Term, but no special days are specifically set aside for this purpose.